sobolevn/git-secret/docs/installation.md

 We are always interested in getting `git-secret` working and tested on additional systems.
-If you get `git-secret` working on a new system and the tests pass for you, you can add a Github Action to test your platform to that file.
+If you get `git-secret` working on a new system and the tests pass for you, you can add a GitHub Action to test your platform to that file.
 Also we welcome improvements to tests or `git-secret` code for any platform.

 ## Installation process